blackgirltech/html_tutorial/README.md

 Let’s break this down:

-- `<ul>` unordered list - list elements inside this an unordered list will not be numbered
+- `<ul>` unordered list - list items inside an unordered list will not be numbered
 - `<li>` list item - Used to tag every item that appears in a list

-The anchor tag turns whatever content inside into a hyperlink which can be used to link to other HTML documents and other elements on the page.
+The anchor tag turns it's content into a hyperlink, which can be used to link to other HTML documents as well as other elements on the page.

-Supply the anchor with a `href` attribute give it a web address to go to:
+Supply the `anchor` with a `href` attribute and give it a web address to go to:

 `<a href="https://www.google.com">This is a link to Google</a>`